burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 12. Static Variables are Always Initialized Thread Safe

 Interestingly, that `static` local variable in C++11 guarantees thread-safe initialization.
-It was not the case in C++03.
+This was not the case in C++03.

 ## 13. Delegating Constructors

 A constructor can call another constructor in the initialization list.
 In that way, initialization is delegated to another constructor.
-The delegates can themselves delegate construction to another constructor.
+The delegates can delegate construction to another constructor.
 Example:
 ```cpp
 class MyArea
 {